microsoft/hands-on-lab-github-copilot/docs/workshop.md

 ![Create HelloWorld REST Controller](assets/create-helloworld-rest-controller-1.png)

+You are now ready for the next labs.

 ---

-# Github Copilot for Java Development
+# Basics of Github Copilot

 ## Checking if GitHub Copilot is Activated

 The `GitHub Copilot Menu` icon is located to the right of the search bar, at the top of VS Code.
+You should see it active.

 ![GitHub Copilot Status menu icon](assets/github-copilot-icon.png)